GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Conclusion

 \section{Conclusion}

-In general, the GCNs-Net, a novel deep learning framework based on the GCNs, was presented to distinguish four-class MI intentions by cooperating with the functional topological relationship of EEG electrodes.
+In order to deeply extract network patterns of brain dynamics, the GCNs-Net, a novel deep learning framework based on the GCNs, is presented to distinguish four-class MI intentions by cooperating with the functional topological relationship of EEG electrodes.
 The introduced method has been proven to converge for both personalized and group-wise predictions.
-Trained with individual data, the approach has achieved an averaged accuracy of 93.056\% (PhysioNet Dataset) and 96.24\% (High Gamma Dataset) on predicting the independent trials of the same participant, which is dominant in existing studies, indicating that the GCNs-Net converges well for individuals.
-Moreover, it has reached the uppermost accuracy on numerous sizes of group-level prediction on the PhysioNet Dataset, i.e., with 89.387\% accuracy for 20 subjects, 89.75\% for 50 subjects, and 88.14\% for 100 subjects, which implies that it is considerably robust to individual variability.
-Further, it held an averaged accuracy of 88.57\% after 10-fold cross-validation showing reliability and stability.
-On the other hand, it predicted all of the four MI tasks with superior accuracy, the best among which was the two feet prediction with an accuracy of 99.42\%.
-It indicated that the introduced method was able to build a generalized representation against both personalized and group-wise variations.
-It can be performed to decode any EEG MI signals, and other EEG-based graph-structured data towards developing effective and efficient BCI systems.
+Trained with individual data, the approach has achieved an averaged accuracy of 93.06\% (PhysioNet Dataset) and 96.24\% (High Gamma Dataset) in predicting the independent trials of the same participant, which is dominant in existing studies, indicating that the GCNs-Net converges well for individuals.
+Moreover, it has reached the uppermost accuracy on numerous sizes of group-level prediction on the PhysioNet Dataset,~\ie, with 89.39\% accuracy for 20 subjects, 89.75\% for 50 subjects, and 88.14\% for 100 subjects, which implies that it is considerably robust to individual variability.
+Further, it holds an averaged accuracy of 88.57\% after 10-fold cross-validation showing reliability and stability.
+On the other hand, it predicts all four MI tasks with superior accuracy, the best among which is the two feet prediction with an accuracy of 99.42\%.
+It indicates that the introduced method is able to build a generalized representation against both personalized and group-wise variations.
+In conclusion, we have developed a novel GCNs-Net method for EEG data classification.
+The outstanding performance of our method in MI identification is an important step towards better BCI approaches and neuroscience research.